bmenget/cnn-pipeline-rtl/README.md

 - **Options considered:** Batch-style processing vs streaming
 - **Chosen approach:** Streaming pipeline after initial fill
 - **Rationale:** Maximizes hardware utilization and simplifies steady-state control

 ---

-## Control Strategy

-The pipeline is coordinated by a centralized controller responsible for:
-- Sequencing DRAM burst reads and writebacks
-- Managing SRAM read/write phases
-- Advancing the sliding window
-- Ensuring correct pipeline priming and draining

-Control logic is intentionally separated from the datapath to simplify verification and future extension.

----

-## Verification and Testing

-Correctness was validated using:
-- Module-level RTL testbenches
-- Directed test cases for window staging and accumulation
-- Boundary-condition testing at image edges
-- Consistency checks on output feature maps

-Testing focused on validating **dataflow correctness and control sequencing** rather than ML accuracy metrics.

----